- System Exit Owned Mutex error on Windows 10 can cause many problems, such as crashes and stability issues.

 - If the error is fixed and sound is working properly, you can continue using the default driver.
 If there are any sound problems, feel free to update your audio driver.

-In addition to your RAM, any other hardware component can cause this error, so be sure to check your motherboard and hard drive as well.
-It’s also worth mentioning that any recently installed hardware that is not fully compatible with your PC can cause this error, so make sure to remove it or replace it and test if your PC runs without it.
+It’s also worth mentioning that any recently installed hardware that is not fully compatible with your PC can cause this error, so make sure to remove or replace it and test if your PC runs without it.